-1921 Carol Channing is born today.
-The saucer-eyed actress will achieve stardom as Lorelei Lee in Gentlemen Prefer Blondes, but her greatest role will be the original Dolly Gallagher Levi in Hello, Dolly!.
+1921 Carol Channing is born in Seattle, Washington.
+The saucer-eyed actor achieves stardom as Lorelei Lee in Gentlemen Prefer Blondes, but her greatest role is the original Dolly Gallagher Levi in Hello, Dolly!.

 1922 The Czarina is Catherine the Great.
 Her story is told through the eyes of her lover Count Czerny.
 Doris Keane and Basil Rathbone star.
-This comedy will run at the Empire Theatre in New York for 136 performances.
+This comedy runs at the Empire Theatre in New York for 136 performances.

-1933 English dramatist-novelist John Galsworthy dies today in Hampstead, England.
+1933 English dramatist-novelist John Galsworthy dies in Hampstead, England at age 66.
 His first play The Silver Box was produced in 1906.
-He was 66 years old.

-2000 Boston's Shear Madness turns 20 years old today.
+2009 Boston's Shear Madness turns 30 years old.
 It is the longest-running non-musical play in the history of American theatre.
 The play is a comedy in which a murder occurs in the Shear Madness Hair Styling Salon and it is up to the audience to vote on who is guilty of the crime.